Skip to main content

 Craftsman labor hours

 Labor hours come from the Craftsman National Estimator, the industry standard cost-estimating reference.
-For Whole House Painting, the BOM specifies 111 labor hours for a typical 2500 sq ft project.
+For Whole House Painting, the bill of materials specifies 111 labor hours for a typical 2500 sq ft project.

 STEP 2